material-components/material-components-web/CONTRIBUTING.md

 ## Development Process

 We strive to make developing Material Components Web as frictionless as possible, both for ourselves and for our community.
-This section should get you up and running working on the MDC-Web codebase.
+This section should get you up and running working on the MDC Web codebase.
 Before beginning development, you may want to read through our overview on [architecture and best practices](./docs/code) to get a better understanding of our overall structure.

 ### Setting up your development environment

-You'll need a recent version of [nodejs](https://nodejs.org/en/) to work on MDC-Web.
+You'll need a recent version of [nodejs](https://nodejs.org/en/) to work on MDC Web.
 We [test our builds](https://travis-ci.org/material-components/material-components-web) using both the latest and LTS node versions, so use of one of those is recommended.
 You can use [nvm](https://github.com/creationix/nvm) to easily install and manage different versions of node on your system.

 > **NOTE**: If you expect to commit updated or new dependencies, please ensure you are using npm 5, which will
 > also update `package-lock.json` correctly when you install or upgrade packages.